carloskleber/hvtl/README.md

-# hvtl
-High Voltage Transmission Lines - algorithms for simulation and analysis
+# High Voltage Transmission Lines
+Algorithms for simulation and analysis

+Some routines made in Matlab/ Octave during my classes...

+Greetings to all colleagues from CEFET-RJ!